-When I first thought of comparing the Occupy Wall Street movement, with its slogan “we are the 99%,” to Jesus’s famous parable of the Lost Sheep, I decided against it, thinking it would surely be a misinterpretation the parable and unfair to those involved in the movement.
+When I first thought of comparing the Occupy Wall Street movement, with its slogan “we are the 99 percent,” to Jesus’ famous parable of the lost sheep, I decided against it, thinking it would surely be a misinterpretation of the parable and unfair to those involved in the movement.
 However, I have been drawn back to this idea upon closer examination.

 For those unfamiliar with the story, it can be found in the Gospel of Matthew (18:10–14) and in the Gospel of Luke (15:1–7).
 The context in which the parable is told is different in each account, and it is Luke’s that I would like to focus on:

-The OWS movement has labeled anyone in the same income bracket “the 1%,” based upon the claim that 1 percent of Americans own 40 percent of our country’s wealth.
-The causes and usefulness of this statistic are debated, but, nevertheless, it is commonly cited without qualification among OWS protestors.
+The OWS movement has labeled anyone in the same income bracket “the One Percent,” based upon the claim that 1 percent of Americans own 40 percent of our country’s wealth.
+The causes and usefulness of this statistic are debated, but, nevertheless, it is commonly cited without qualification among OWS protesters.
 The movement itself has been diversely characterized, from those seriously concerned about its either anarchist or socialist founders to those who claim that John Calvin or St. Francis would be standing with them.

 Whatever the case may be, OWS claims to represent the other 99 percent of Americans.
-The parallel to Jesus’s parable is actually quite striking: if we’re being consistent, then we should include “the 1%” among those whom Jesus would have reached out to.
-And the question is the same as it was 2000 years ago: would those in the OWS camps seek out the modern-day “tax collectors” to include them in the flock or would they grumble at seeing such a thing?
+The parallel to Jesus’s parable is actually quite striking: if we’re being consistent, then we should include “the One Percent” among those whom Jesus would have reached out to.
+And the question is the same as it was 2,000 years ago: Would those in the OWS camps seek out the modern-day “tax collectors” to include them in the flock or would they grumble at seeing such a thing?

 It is better to focus on human dignity.
-Even “the 1%” are made in the image of God, and by his grace capable of reforming any corruption they may have, apart from government coercion.
+Even “the One Percent” are made in the image of God, and by His grace are capable of reforming any corruption they may have, apart from government coercion.
 Furthermore, is it just to assume that all wealthy people have gotten there by unjust means?
 Is it right to put all the blame for our country’s economic woes on these people, labeling ourselves the “ninety-nine righteous who have no need of repentance” (Luke 15:7)?
-Indeed, prejudice against “the 1%” will only make matters worse.
+Indeed, prejudice against “the One Percent” will only make matters worse.

-Lastly, I want to be clear that I do not write thinking that those who hold “I am the 99%” signs are one homogeneous mass who do not also deserve to be honored.
-Indeed, though I am comparing them to the Pharisees, I would be a poor student of theology if I believed that all Pharisees were prejudiced in their day (see John 3, for example).
-Moreover, while the parable of the Lost Sheep is meant to rebuke their prejudice, it is, therefore, also an invitation.
+Lastly, I want to be clear that I do not write thinking that those who hold “I am the 99 percent” signs are one homogeneous mass who do not also deserve to be honored.
+Indeed, though I am comparing them to the Pharisees, I would be a poor student of theology if I believed that all Pharisees were prejudiced in their day.
+(See John 3, for example.)
+Moreover, while the parable of the lost sheep is meant to rebuke their prejudice, it is, therefore, also an invitation.
 Jesus tells us that after the man finds the sheep, “He lays it on his shoulders, rejoicing.
 And when he comes home, he calls together his friends and neighbors, saying to them, ‘Rejoice with me, for I have found my sheep which was lost!’”
 (Luke 15:5–6) How much more ought we to avoid driving such divisive labels between one another, endorsing an “us and them” attitude, when, in truth, there is only “us”?